 Employees will encounter all types of weather – especially if headed to the Rocky Mountains or Alaska.
 Your new job will likely have specific work uniform requirements.
 Be sure to confirm what you’re expected to bring before you arrive.
 Good shoes or boots for hiking, a waterproof jacket, and multiple warm layers to use for cold weather are all essentials.

 Payday – All employers are different: some pay employees every two weeks, some once a month.
-It’s important to keep in mind that whatever the pay schedule, the first payday is often weeks away from arrival, and some essentials (laundry detergent, for example) might be necessary prior to the first paycheck.
+It’s important to keep in mind that whatever the pay schedule, the first payday is often weeks away from your arrival date, and it might be necessary to purchase a few essentials (laundry detergent, for example) prior to receiving your first paycheck.

-Room & Board – Many of the employers who list their jobs on CoolWorks offer a room & board package, which is most commonly a shared room and three meals a day, but there are many variations.
+Room & Board – Many of the employers who list their jobs on CoolWorks offer a Room & Board package, which is most commonly a shared room and three meals a day, but there are many variations.
 Details will be noted on Employer Profiles and/or hiring documents.
-Some employers offer Room and Board, and some charge a nominal daily fee that is “paid for” with a payroll deduction.
+Some employers offer Room and Board free of charge, and some charge a nominal daily fee that is “paid for” with a payroll deduction.

 We hope these ABC’s have been helpful!
-Please drop us a line if you have ideas for additional topics that might be a good resource for CoolWorkers to consider.
+Please drop us a line if you have ideas for additional topics that would be helpful that we haven’t yet covered.